Blog

 If you’re getting a cavity filled, you can usually expect the appointment to last 30 to 60 minutes.
 The length depends on:

-More complex restorations—such as crowns, bridges, or root canals—can take up to 90 minutes or may require multiple visits.
+More complex restorations—such as crowns, bridges, implants, and root canals—can take up to 90 minutes or may require multiple visits.

 Orthodontic Appointments